RajivTS/RustExercism/README.md

 # RustExercism: Learning Rust

-Exercises in rust to learn the language
+Exercises in rust to learn the language.